 We are all searching for more consistency off the tee.
 Driving the ball more consistently will result in hitting more fairways and that usually makes for a more enjoyable day on the golf course!
 Punching out of the trees and hitting out of the rough or fairway bunkers all day will tend to add strokes to the scorecard pretty quickly.
 So what are some simple keys to improving your driving distance and accuracy?
-I will answer that question in this article as well as provide you with additional information about getting fit for some of the hottest new drivers in 2017.
+I will answer that question in this article as well as provide you with additional recommendations for getting fit for some of the hottest new drivers on the market.

 The quickest and easiest way to improve your driving stats is to focus on improving your setup.
 The nice thing about working on your setup is that this is something all of us can master.
 Being great at the basics of setup and pre-shot routine will often improve your ability to hit the driver longer, higher, and more accurately without burdening you with an overabundance of swing thoughts.
-See the pictures of Adam Scott, top 20 in each of the last 7 seasons in strokes gained off-the-tee on the PGA Tour, as well as the driver setup and swing keys checklists below.
+See the pictures of Adam Scott, as well as the driver setup and swing keys checklists below.

 Adam’s textbook setup allows him to maintain stability throughout the swing with the driver.
 Hands and arms are beautifully in sync with the rotation of his body during his one-piece takeaway (everything moving back together).